-Michael M. Jossi, 45, joined us in January 2005 as Vice President, Learning Services, and in December 2006, he was promoted to Senior Vice President, Human Capital.
+Michael M. Jossi, 46, joined us in January 2005 as Vice President, Learning Services, and in December 2006, he was promoted to Senior Vice President, Human Capital.
 In April 2007, Mr. Jossi was promoted to Executive Vice President, Global Human Capital, a position he held on an interim basis until it was made permanent in August 2008.
-From 1998 until January 2005, Mr. Jossi was President and Chief Executive Officer of Active Education, Inc., a developer and provider of classroom and online computer training products for businesses.
+From 1998 until January 2005, Mr. Jossi was

+President and Chief Executive Officer of Active Education, Inc., a developer and provider of classroom and online computer training products for businesses.

-Carol J. Kline, 47, joined us in June 2008 as Executive Vice President and Chief Information Officer.
+Carol J. Kline, 48, joined us in June 2008 as Executive Vice President and Chief Information Officer.
 From February 2007 until joining us, Ms. Kline was Executive Vice President of Operations of EchoStar.
 Before joining EchoStar, Ms. Kline was Chief Information Officer and Executive Vice President for America Online from June 2003 to February 2006 and was the Senior Vice President for Worldwide Operations of Qwest Communications, Inc. from July 2000 to June 2003.
+Ms. Kline subsequently resigned from the Company on January 26, 2012.